c0p4c4b4n4/grpc-grpc-java/_raw/example1/x.md

 * low-latency and high-throughput communication
 * client streaming or bidirectional streaming

 The foundation of RPC is based on the idea of invoking methods on another process as if they were local methods.
 RPC frameworks provide code generation tools that, based on the provided interfaces, create stub implementations for the client and server that handle binary serialization and network transmission.
-So, when a cliend calls a remote method with parameters and receives a return value, it *looks* like a local call.
+So, when a client calls a remote method with parameters and receives a return value, it *looks* like a local call.
 The RPC framework hides away all the complexity of serializing and network communication.

 However, in RPC it is impossible to fully avert the intermediate network communication (because *network is unreliable by its nature*) such as: